princeaevergreen/business-website/src/content/pages/contact.md

 slug: /contact
 title: Get in touch
 ---
-Got a burning question regarding **JAMstack**, Need a new **Website**, or just anything in general.
+Need to contact us to find out more or book an event?
+Please fill the form.
 We are happy to talk.

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/stackrole)
+You can also call us on the following numbers 08036870530, 08072645951, 07045187697.